 But why am I expecting myself to do it all now?
 For real, is anyone else like this?
 I act like I’m ready to live a true adult lifestyle, and honestly I see my degree as taking up 3 years I could use to work on this idealistic lifestyle, when in reality neither are true, I can’t even book my own doctors appointments yet…

-I definitely feel we have a need to be mature and older than we do, and I just think that’s an age thing.
+I definitely feel we have a need to be mature and older than we do.
+And I just think that’s an age thing.
 We joke about being old ladies because we meet up for coffee and have nights in.
-Which is weird, as our age are portrayed as being ‘young and wild’ in much of the media – which maybe we should be?
-In no way am I saying don’t do nights in or go on coffee dates, heck no, but just appreciating and taking advantage of not having those responsibilities or set backs, because I do believe having, I hate this phrase, but ‘life experiences’ is so important to open you up to what is out there.
+Which is weird.
+Our age are portrayed as being ‘young and wild’ in much of the media – which maybe we should be?
+In no way am I saying don’t do nights in or go on coffee dates, heck no. But just appreciating and taking advantage of not having those responsibilities or set backs.
+Because I do believe having, I hate this phrase, but ‘life experiences’ is so important to open you up to what is out there.
 I was watching a psychology video the other day and it spoke about how, in your life, you are the main character so what happens to you and those very close to you, are the be all and end all, which I’d say is pretty inevitable, but of course you don’t know what that person drinking a cappuccino on the table next to you is going through.
 And it made me realise this is the time to widen my circle and generally my mind of other people’s stories and beliefs.